 - The 20 AMP rated Leviton single receptacle is only 50 cents more expensive than the 15 AMP rated model.

-The 20 AMP circuit is about $13.50 more expensive in materials compared to a 15 AMP outlet, and mostly due to the cost of the copper wiring.
+The 20 AMP circuit is about $13.50 more expensive in materials compared to a 15 AMP outlet, mostly due to the cost of the copper wiring.

-Ground Fault Circuit Breaker Installation
+Wire a Ground Fault Circuit Breaker

 Reminder – the service disconnect switch at the electric meter box is in the OFF position to kill the power to the entire house and circuit breaker panel.
 Do not attempt to install a circuit breaker in a panel when the electricity is on because this can result in arcing or electrocution!
 I am working by the light of a battery powered lantern in the following photos.